 The sun, aka Helios or Sol, is the largest mass in our solar system.
 It takes up 99.86% of the total mass of our entire system and the main source of heat and light.
-It consists of primarily hydrogen and helium but it also contains other elements such as oxygen, carbon, neon, and iron.
+It consists of primarily hydrogen and helium, but it also has other elements such as oxygen, carbon, neon, and iron.
 During its creation, it became increasing hot and dense that it ignited through a process called thermonuclear fusion.
 This process is what creates the electromagnetic radiation that warms our planet and makes it possible for it to sustain life.

 How it was created